00F100/postgirl/README.md

 # Postgirl

+## Please note: It is **work in progress**

+ ☐ HTML layout
+ ☐ Angular MVC
+ ☐ Alpha version
+ ☐ Beta version

 Free API test with localhost sync routes to team work! :)

 Use Postgirl and save users, collections, etc. in your localhost server.